ways/BlueDo/README.md

 # Requirements

-* sudo apt install python3-pip libbluetooth-dev playerctl
-* pip3 install --user bluedo

 Needs bluetoothctl ~5.50 or newer.
+Version above .55 needs Python 3.9.

 Use these system commands: